diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 date: 2016-09-18
 categories: Flink
 tags: Flink
-published: false
+published: true
 ---

 This blog post will illustrate how to stream data from **Twitter**, aggregate it using a **timed Window function** and output the result to **ElasticSearch**, all using **Apache Flink**.
 Finally we will visualise the result using **Kibana**.

+As always you can find the code for this example on my [Github repo](https://github.com/diethardsteiner/diethardsteiner.github.io/tree/master/sample-files/flink/FlinkTwitterStreamCount).

 ## Creating SBT build file referencing latest Snapshot

 Some features are only available in the very latest code base (like the **Twitter Connector** we will be working with today), hence I will briefly talk you through how to set up your SBT project to download the dependencies from the **snapshot repository**.
-For a detailed Flink SBT project setup guide please read my previous blog post [Getting Started with Apache Flink](REF MISSING) - here I will only focus on the creating the `build.sbt` file.
+For a detailed Flink SBT project setup guide please read my previous blog post [Getting Started with Apache Flink](/flink/2016/09/09/Getting-Started-With-Flink-Streaming-API.html) - here I will only focus on the creating the `build.sbt` file.

 As snapshots are not available on the standard repositories, we have to explicitly define it via a [Resolver](http://www.scala-sbt.org/0.13/docs/Resolvers.html) in our **SBT** build file: